 Mat has also assisted clients with environmental audits and regulatory compliance, air and water permitting issues before state and federal agencies.
 He helps clients navigate open records and open meetings laws, and he has worked with government agencies conducting endangered species and cultural resource surveys for major public construction projects.

-Corporate Counsel Program: Environmental Law Update, Kansas City, Mo., April 2012.
+Corporate Counsel Program: Environmental Law Update, Kansas City, Missouri, April 2012.

-American Meat Institute: Environmental Regulatory Update, Kansas City, Mo., March 2012.
+American Meat Institute: Environmental Regulatory Update, Kansas City, Missouri, March 2012.

-Defending a City’s Right to Expand Water and Sewer Services in Missouri, Jefferson City, Mo., November 2009.
+Defending a City’s Right to Expand Water and Sewer Services in Missouri, Jefferson City, Missouri, November 2009.

-Accessing Public Information: FOIA Requests and Open Records Laws, Kansas City, Mo., November 2009.
+Accessing Public Information: FOIA Requests and Open Records Laws, Kansas City, Missouri, November 2009.

-Climate Change and Sustainability: The Next Wave of Business Regulation and Litigation, Kansas City, Mo., June 2008.
+Climate Change and Sustainability: The Next Wave of Business Regulation and Litigation, Kansas City, Missouri, June 2008.